Upgrade: Remote Lab 2020

 4) Result analysis and report preparation:

 After completion of penetration tests detailed reports are prepared for taking corrective actions.
 All identified vulnerabilities and recommended corrective methods are listed in these reports.
-You can customize vulnerability report format (HTML, XML, MS Word or PDF) as per your organization needs.
+You can customize vulnerability report format (HTML, XML, MS Word or PDF) as per your organisation needs.